cormiertyshawn895/RecordingIndicatorUtility/README.md

 The temporary recording is only used to refresh the microphone recording indicator and will be automatically discarded by macOS.

 #### How does Recording Indicator Utility differ from undot and YellowDot?
-Recording Indicator Utility supports the latest version of [macOS Monterey](https://support.apple.com/macos/upgrade), allows you to turn off the recording indicator in any app, and requires adjusting security settings.
+Recording Indicator Utility supports the latest version of [macOS Monterey](https://support.apple.com/macos/upgrade) and [macOS Ventura](https://www.apple.com/macos/macos-ventura-preview/), allows you to turn off the recording indicator in any app, and requires adjusting security settings.

 [undot](https://github.com/s4y/undot) and [YellowDot](https://lowtechguys.com/yellowdot/) only support macOS 12.1 and earlier, allow you to turn off the recording indicator in full-screen apps, and do not require adjusting security settings.